 Xavier Laurent confirms this trend, "[CSR] has become one of the main selling points in calls for tender".
 A few years ago, it was enough for suppliers to simply set out their CSR policy in one page.
 Today, this section accounts for almost a third of the final score, and must be supported with quantifiable items.
 For example, suppliers need to specify whether they employ people with disabilities or those from disadvantaged areas, what types of lorries they use for deliveries, how many products are loaded in them etc.

 Given these multiple challenges, it seems that companies now have an incentive to take into account full costs, as well as all the associated risks, to adopt a systemic view.

-Finally, these class C purchases, which are by definition non-strategic, are of the utmost importance for procurement departments.
+Finally, these tail spend, which are by definition non-strategic, are of the utmost importance for procurement departments.
 This may be increasingly true at a time of the health crisis, where quality of life at work, health and safety, and efficiency are hot topics for companies.